felixge/felixge.de/_posts/2017-07-27-implementing-state-machines-in-postgresql.md

 Anyway, I'm really looking forward to feedback on this, and am more than happy to answer any questions, so please comment.

+**Join me at Apple**: If the article above has you excited, come and join my team at Apple.
+We're hiring Go and PostgreSQL developers in Shanghai, China right now.
+Relocation is possible, just [send me an e-mail](mailto:fgeisendoerfer@apple.com?subject=PostgreSQL/Go Developer Role) to find out more about this role.

 <small>Thanks to Thorsten Ball and Johannes Boyne for reviewing.</small>

 [^race]: The code in this article is immune to concurrency anomalies when using the `SERIALIZABLE` transaction isolation level.
 Alternative you could modify the trigger to aquire an exclusive lock on the `order_events` table.
 But as mentioned, this topic deserves a separate post.